-Lion King currently playing on tour in Minneapolis, MN (till Apr.
-28) and moves to Dayton, OH (from May.
-01)
+Lion King currently playing on tour in Atlanta, GA (till Oct.
+20) and moves to Ottawa, ON (from Oct.
+24)

 Buy Tickets to see The Lion King!